 - Drop irrelevant or ineffective terms.
 Sometimes, competition is too high or you rank for a term only to see a high bounce rate (signaling a poor fit with searcher intent).
 Your time and energy will likely be better spent optimizing for more targeted or obtainable terms, so don’t feel bad dropping those that just aren’t working for you.

 Not sure where to start with keywords?
 We can help!
-Learn more about our keyword analysis and content marketing services.
+Learn more about our content marketing services.

 3. Use Keywords to Plan Content

 Use your newly updated keyword list to plan out content through a content calendar.
 Identify gaps on your site, and plan out whitepapers, webinars, case studies, blog posts and supporting web pages using this list.
 Assign one keyword to each new piece of content, and optimize each around this keyword.

 4. Review and Refresh Top-Performing Content

 Check your analytics to see which webpages and blog posts are driving the most traffic to your site.
 Then, check the publish date.
 If it’s more than a year old, it likely could use a critical once-over.
 Some pages will be fine as-is, but others may need content edits, additions, updated supporting facts or metrics, and links to other, newer pages that expound upon the topic.

 Whatever you do, do not archive the page or change the URL, no matter how outdated it is!
 You do not want to lose the SEO value and traffic from those older pages.
 Update the content, add in a note with the date it was updated, and republish it to your site.

 There are two branches to broken links; the first is fixing any broken links on your site, whether they point to internal pages or external.
 The second is running a report to see which outside websites have broken links that should be pointing to your website.

 While this admittedly moves away from basic SEO into intermediate, links are the biggest factor in Google’s super-secret ranking algorithm, and thus fixing broken links can be a worthwhile use of your time.